happn-app/XibLoc/Readme.md

 A new format for your locs.

+## Important Information for `XibLoc`’s Devs
+If you’re working on XibLoc on macOS, you have to use the xcodeproj in the project and not open Package.swift in Xcode.
+The project does not compile because the tests need macOS 10.11 to run when launching the Package.swift directly.
+And even when setting the correct minimum version for macOS, some tests are still not run (ObjC tests) and some tests only work when launched with the xcodeproj (use resources in a bundle).

 ## Credits
 This project was originally created by [François Lamboley](https://github.com/Frizlab) while working at [happn](https://happn.com).